miha-stopar/crypto-notes/proofs1.md

 As we saw above sigma protocol is a proof of knowledge.
 However, it is not a zero knolwedge proof of knowledge - because it requires an honest verifier.

 **The problem is that the challenge generation of the verifier cannot be simulated.
-Note that the point of zero knowledge proof is that the verifier learns nothing about the statement (except that it is correct), so if the verifier cheats and doesn't follow the protocol properly, it might be able to somehow extract some knowledge.
+Note that the point of zero knowledge proof is that the verifier learns nothing about the statement (except that it is correct), so if the verifier cheats and doesn't follow the protocol properly, it might be able to somehow extract some knowledge (instead of choosing a challenge randomly, the verifier could choose it somehow based on the first message).
 For this reason we have to be somehow assured that verifier does not cheat.**

 This can be solved by having the verifier commit to its challenge e before the execution begins (this way the verifier cannot choose some special e once he knows the first message a).
 The protocol then goes: